 Psychological support for parents and children living in a refugee camp

 Ayesha Begum is 22 years old.
 In early September, she took refuge in Bangladesh where, with her three children, she joined her brothers in a temporary shelter on the edge of Kutupalong camp.
 Her husband is dead.
-She takes part in a parents’ club organised by HI, which provides psychosocial support to mothers living as refugees.
+She takes part in a parents’ club organised by Humanity & Inclusion, which provides psychosocial support to mothers living as refugees.

 Ayesha and her family | © Muhammad Azharul Islam / HI

 Once a week, Ayesha can talk with other women in the same situation as her.
 The parent's club allows her to share her stress, sadness and to feel less isolated.
 “I don’t have any dreams now,” she says.
 “I just want to survive and to take care of my children.
 I hope they’ll help us.”

 Once a week, the parent's club brings together ten or so mothers and, for some sessions, their children.
 The sessions are held at the same time in several places - in Nayapara, in the Kutupalong “mega camp” and in the surrounding shanty towns.

 “For 45 minutes, we talk through the anxiety these mothers are feeling, in mixed groups of established and new refugees.
 The people who arrived recently share their trauma caused by violence, the stress of having to flee, and what it’s like to be a refugee.
 Humanity & Inclusion's (HI) psychosocial officer encourages them to talk with their friends, relatives, and to share their feelings.
 He also asks the refugees who arrived 20 years ago how they overcame their shock,” explains project manager Ahasan – Ud – Daula.